jolegrand10/tksteg/ReadMe.md

 Image files having non-ASCII chars in their path or name cannot be loaded because CV2 fails to open them.
 A workaround is to move and/or rename such files to avoid non-ASCII chars.

 Text files exceeding image capacity are truncated.

+Alerts are issued and warnings are logged when this happens.

+Encoded images cannot be saved in JPG because its compression scheme looses the information on low-weight bits.
+Suitable image formats are proposed, like PNG.